zihuahu/ccr-examples/slurm/2_ApplicationSpecific/matlab/README.md

         matlab/2023b
 ```

-## Refer to our [documentation](https://docs.ccr.buffalo.edu/en/latest/howto/matlab/#running-matlab-gui-though-openondemand) for instructions on running MATLAB GUI, interactively on the command
-line, and running it using an interactive job
+Refer to our [documentation](https://docs.ccr.buffalo.edu/en/latest/howto/matlab/#running-matlab-gui-though-openondemand) for instructions on running MATLAB GUI, interactively on the command line, and running it using an interactive job.